 TCDD are as safe as any other trains in Europe, perhaps even safer.
 Stolen wallets or luggage are rare.
 Even in the worst suburb trains, the crowd is not as aggressive as it could be on certain West European trains.
 Of course, one must not take unnecessary risks and stay on the watch, as any traveler should do.

 Derailments, some level crossing crashes and other accidents occur on TCDD metals, but due to the low speed of the trains, casualties are minimal.
 TCDD had not had a major accident for years.
 TCDD safety track record is as good as any other major operator in Europe.
-Safety is not a concern, except for earthquakes.
+Safety is not a concern.

-TCDD is keeping many steam engines in (more or less) running condition but there is unfortunately no regular scheduled live steam currently in Turkey.
+TCDD is keeping some steam engines in (more or less) running condition but there is unfortunately no regular scheduled live steam currently in Turkey.
 Not even for touristic purpose.

 The steam engines are sometime used on chartered trains but the timetable of those trains is next to impossible to get.
 Plinthed engines can be seen everywhere, in front of most major stations as well as in museums.

 The classical trip by train goes as follows: Istanbul to Ankara.
 Ankara to Zonguldak and back.
 Ankara to Kars (Sivas for the less courageous).
 From Kars, back to Çetinkaya and then down Malatya.
 Malatya to Adana.
 Adana to Afyon.
 Afyon to Izmir via Aydin.
 Izmir back to Istanbul via Manissa.

 This is a quite long trip and it can be shortened using night trains.
 This trip leaves out some very interesting branches: Sivas to Samsun, the line to Van lake, ...
 These lines can be done on a return trip.

 Yes, Turkish langage is very different from the other European languages.
 However, most people dealing with tourist such as hotel employees will speak a minimun of English or German.